-This section focuses on Conceptual Ecological Models (CEM).
-These CEMs are to be distinguished from the numerous other "models" associated with the Platte River, including computer models, statistical models, biological models, physical models, etc., which may be used as tools in evaluations under this plan and/or means to develop management predictions.
+This section focuses on Conceptual Ecological Models (CEM) and hypotheses.
+These CEMs are broad general conjectures about how the Platte River system functions and are to be distinguished from the numerous other "models" associated with the Platte River, including computer models, statistical models, biological models, physical models, etc., which may be used as tools in evaluations under this plan and/or means to develop management predictions.
 These models will be tested and likely revised using information developed under this Plan.
-Brief descriptions of these other models are found in Appendix B.
+Brief descriptions of these other models are found in Appendix B. Hypotheses are outgrowths of the CEMs and are more specific and quantifiable conjectures about how the Platte River system functions and how the system may respond to Program management actions.
+A hypothesis may be tested by making predictions based on the hypothesis, designing a study, conducting the study and comparing the predictions against the resulting data and conclusions.